ianbaxter/poetical/README.md

 # Poetical

-An application for collaborating on creative prose.
+An application for collaborating on creative writing.

+Built using the MERN stack (MongoDB, Express, Node.js & React) and hosted on firebase.

 [Back-end (server) source code](https://github.com/ianbaxter/poetical-server).